amlitinsky/kwill-app/requirements/prd.md

 **Key Components:**

 - **Unified Chat Endpoint:**
-  Uses a single `/api/chat` endpoint for both regular messages and meeting transcripts (flagged by `isTranscript`).
+  Uses a single `/api/chat` endpoint for both regular messages and meeting transcripts.
   - **For Regular Messages:** It supports tool calls (e.g., linking spreadsheets or joining Zoom meetings).
   - **For Meeting Transcripts:** It processes the transcript into meeting insights with a system prompt designed for analysis.
 Only the LLM’s assistant output (meeting insights) is stored and streamed—keeping the raw transcript hidden from the user.